resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 Next up, we'll have split the entire calendar into steps of 6 races.
 Unfortunately, the 2019 calendar has 21 races — a number not divisible by 6 — which means the best thing we could do is to divide it into 3 "steps" of 7 races.
 The first 3 races will be the opening phase rounds, the next 2 will be the semi-final phase, and the last 2 will be the final phase.

-This... might not end well.

-## Spreadsheet

-For the complete spreadsheet used in this post, which includes race-by-race point calculation, [click here](https://docs.google.com/spreadsheets/d/1N3K1xYiTSPmS20RAlIbx6ghhhd6S2nN8B5SHAVb4_-c/edit?usp=sharing).
+If you would like to take a look at how everything pans out throughout the season, I've published the spreadsheet I used to perform this experiment, which includes race-by-race point calculation.
+You can read it in its entirety [here](https://docs.google.com/spreadsheets/d/1N3K1xYiTSPmS20RAlIbx6ghhhd6S2nN8B5SHAVb4_-c/edit?usp=sharing).

 ## Step 1